Ecometrics

 potentially recycled material is likely to be downcycled, there would be further impetus to use a hand dryer.

 In addition to these considerations, the decider must choose how much they are willing to pay for the environment.
 In the case that has been built, if the hand dryer is to cost more, they must decide if he is willing to take responsibility by preventing the paper waste that would have been produced by buying the hand dryer and necessary energy.

-In this case as in many the purchaser enables development and life for other members of all trophic levels within his economic system through his purchasing power.
-The decisions of consumer agents cause change for the world, and in analyzing the comprehensive impact of individuals and societal practices; ecometrics quantitatively defines sustainable development.
-As there are diverse environmental and economic parameters, there are numerous unique case studies for ecometric application.
-The cases that are discussed here are libraries, agricultural food systems, and labeling programs.
-They model material cycles, energy cycles, and environmental parameter systems respectively.
-Levels of Magnification play a role in each as scalars in the consumption cycles.
-Both cycles show the need for more efficient production and consumption cycles for material and energy resources, as well sources for friction in consumer cycles.
+In this case, as in many others, the purchaser enables development and life for other members of all trophic levels within his economic system, through his purchasing power.

 Labeling programs

 Transparent labeling programs have been employed to establish coherent truths on the social, environmental or health impacts of products.
 Several illustrations are GoodGuide, EPA Fuel Economy and Environment, Fair Trade, and LEED.
 These organizations have sought clarity not just by evaluating the impacts of products, but also by releasing their evaluation process.

-Beyond producers the certification process is available to the general public including interested consumers.
+Beyond producers, the certification process is available to the general public including interested consumers.
 Labeling programs can expose major factors of sustainable or unsustainable consumption cycles.
 The three main components of consumptions cycles are production, consumption, and disposal.
 The factors of conventional consumption cycles are challenged by labeling programs that seek to promote sustainable systems.
 The metrics that make these factors are the parameters that can be used to evaluate the factor's impact.